auth0/Auth0.swift/FAQ.md

 Under the hood, Auth0.swift uses `ASWebAuthenticationSession` to perform web-based authentication, which is the [API provided by Apple](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) for such purpose.

 That alert box is displayed and managed by `ASWebAuthenticationSession`, not by Auth0.swift, because by default this API will store the session cookie in the shared Safari cookie jar.
-This makes Single Sign-On (SSO) possible.
+This makes single sign-on (SSO) possible.
 According to Apple, that requires user consent.

 > 💡 See [this blog post](https://developer.okta.com/blog/2022/01/13/mobile-sso) for a detailed overview of SSO on iOS.